Set Up Your Development Environment for Agentforce DX

 - Enter a name for your project, such as

-. - Go to where you want to create the project, then click Create Project.
+agentforcedx. - Go to the location where you want to create the project, then click Create Project.

-If you want to use Salesforce CLI commands directly in integrated terminal, or from a separate terminal (macOS, Linux) or command prompt (Windows), here are the equivalent commands for setting up a Salesforce DX project:
+To run Salesforce CLI commands directly in the integrated terminal, or from a separate terminal (macOS, Linux) or command prompt (Windows), use these equivalent commands for setting up a Salesforce DX project:

-Authorize your sandbox org so you can work in it with VS Code and the CLI commands.
+Authorize your sandbox or Developer Edition orgs so you can work in them with VS Code and the CLI commands.

 - In VS Code, click View | Command Palette and then select SFDX: Authorize an Org.